wbazant/markerAlignmentsPaper/paper.md

 \newpage

+## Results (old)

+The first three experiments show EukDetect's limited capacity to sensibly report on species not in its reference is related to its MAPQ filter.
+The next four experiments establish the baseline success rate of identifying simulated reads in various circumstances, and show that the effects of filtering on the MAPQ property are non-uniform and not always beneficial.
+ ...
+We investigate it by applying some of EukDetect's filters in turn.
+The first filter based on query length has no effect as we are using simulated reads.
+The second filter applied by EukDetect, based on the MAPQ field, reduces the number of samples with any mapped reads to just 156, additionally requiring reads mapping to two different markers in a taxon narrows down the list further to 133, and also requiring four reads fully accounts for all missing results.
+Skipping the MAPQ >= 30 field and only requiring two markers and four reads in a taxon reports results for 206 samples.
+This shows that the choice of filtering rules is key to sensitive detection of organisms using mapped reads.
 ## Abstract (old)
 Eukaryotes such as fungi and protists are frequently present in microbial communities.
 In environments like the human body, their quantities are very small compared to bacteria and archea except in cases of severe disease.
 This means identifying them from whole-genome sequencing reads can involve extensive manual curation of results: there may not be enough signal to make confident assignments based on k-mer similarity, and a straightforward approach of aligning reads to all known eukaryotic genomes produces false positives from bacterial reads aligning to spurious contigs.
 EukDetect is a recently published taxonomic profiling tool based on read mapping that avoids spuriously aligning bacterial reads by using a reference of marker genes - a specially prepared collection of sequences which can be trusted to only be present in eukaryotes.
 However, the possibility of a presence of an unknown eukaryote is not taken into account.